rasundsbak/rtd-tutorial/docs/source/08_summarization.rst

 08 Summarization
 ==================
 We are going to sum up the documents that we have in the folder "documents".
 The pdfs from this lesson are located on the path "/fp/projects01/ec443/documents".
-In task number 2 in the chapter on "Easy login", you where asked to make your own documents folder in your home directiry.
-In case you did not do it, you will now get a second chance.
+In task number 2 in the chapter on "Easy login", you were asked to make your own documents folder in your home directory.
+In case you did not get the time, you will now get a second chance.
 Do the task below, if not done before:

 .. image:: fox_dokument.png

 The easiest way doing this, is to use the browser view for Fox.
-The idea is that you are a researcher, with a specific subject in mind.
+The idea is that you are a researcher with a specific subject in mind.
 In this case, there was a search for "terrorism" and "western europe" in DOAJ.